Curious Business: Insights for B2B Growth

 Monday Mar 24, 2025

 What’s the best way to get employees talking about your business on social media?
 And is it worth doing?
-Are people influenced by what others say about their employers?
-Listen to Andrew Seel tell me all about the value, tools, benefits and best approaches to employee advocacy.
+Are people influenced by what people say about their employers?
+In this episode, Stephen Morris speaks with employee advocacy expert Andrew Seel about the value, tools, benefits and best approaches, as well as its vital role in marketing and brand strategy.

 Andrew is an accomplished expert in employee advocacy and social media.
 With a distinguished career that began at AOL, he navigated the landscape of early online communities.
 After founding one of the UK's first social media agencies, he identified the powerful potential of employees as brand advocates.
 This led to the launch of the first UK-based employee advocacy platform, Togethr.
 Working with well-known brands like John Lewis and Partners, BT, HSBC and the Post Office, Andrew’s passion is making digital communication more authentic and personal.